 Niki says: Unlike Jessica, my crafting talents are rather limited, but that doesn’t stop me from trying!
 I definitely believe in going ‘au naturel’ for the holidays and typically, I dress up our front doorstep with plenty of assorted greenery – spruce, pine, hemlock, false cypress, boxwood, as well as birch and dogwood branches, berries, and whatever other bits I can collect and clip from our garden.

 This annual ‘gathering’ has become a family affair, with even the kids taking part (well, at least for the first half hour), as we tramp around the property making piles of our assorted treasures.
-As I lug back the branches and begin to make garlands and arrange winter containers, they glue and glitter acorns, and bedazzle (is that a word??) pinecones.
+As I lug back the branches and begin to make garlands and arrange winter containers, they glue and glitter acorns, and bedazzle (is that a word?) pinecones.
 For the best results and a smooth finish, use fine glitter, not flaky.

-Last year, when I expanded my ornamental garden, I based several of my plant choices on their ability to provide me with greenery, branches or berries for our holiday decorating.
+When I expanded my ornamental garden, I based several of my plant choices on their ability to provide me with greenery, branches or berries for our holiday decorating.
 Here are a few of my favourites:

 • ‘Arctic Fire’ dogwood: Don’t underestimate the power of a simple branch.
 From curly willow to chunky birch, the garden provides a selection of twigs for arrangements.
 In my new border, I included three ‘Arctic Fire’ dogwoods, a winter wonder that grows about five feet tall and wide, and lights up holiday containers with its electric red branches.

 • ‘Green Velvet’ boxwood: I’m a sucker for boxwood and I’ve got about a dozen ‘Green Velvet’ plants to supply greenery for homemade wreaths and garlands.
-As I clip, I carefully thin the plant to allow more light to reach the centre.
+As I clip, I carefully thin the plant to allow more light to reach the center.
 This results in a huge pile of boxwood clippings for my decorating efforts, and improves the overall health of my plants.

 What do you use from your garden in your holiday arrangements?